 “Congress and the public have been kept in the dark about ICE’s secretive expansion plans, and the lack of transparency is unacceptable,” Foushee said.
 “As a cosponsor of the Respect for Local Communities Act, I am working to require full public reporting and oversight of ICE’s lease and enforcement activities.
 I firmly oppose this possible expansion.”

-After immigration enforcement agents carried out a spree of arrests in the Triangle in November, Cary residents organized a recurring protest outside ICE’s field office at Centrewest Court on Friday mornings.
-Community members are also holding other regular anti-ICE protests at major intersections around Cary and the bridge over Interstate 40 (near the N.C.
-Art Museum), among other locations.
+After immigration enforcement agents carried out a spree of arrests in the Triangle in November, Cary residents organized a recurring protest outside ICE’s field office at 140 Centrewest Court on Friday mornings.
+And petitioners have made their feelings clear in comments, with many writing that ICE would terrorize residents and disrupt the diverse community they love.